ui3TD/IM-HarmonyIntegration/README.md

 If done correctly, you should see `run_bepinex.sh` in the same folder as the Idol Manager executable file.

+Suggestions: For Linux users, try the standard Windows x64 zip file.
+It would work for Steam games that run through Proton (Steam Play).
+If you try this, then you must set the launch option to: `WINEDLLOVERRIDES="winhttp=n,b" %command%`.

 ## UNINSTALL INSTRUCTIONS (Windows):
 Delete the following files and directories from your Idol Manager directory...
 1. HarmonyIntegration README.txt